thingsboard/thingsboard.github.io/_includes/docs/devices-library/index.md

 #### Welcome to the ThingsBoard Devices Library!

-Our Devices Library is a constantly growing resource is designed to provide a comprehensive collection of guides and tutorials that explain how to connect various devices to the ThingsBoard platform.
+Our Devices Library is a comprehensive collection of guides and tutorials that explain how to connect various devices to the ThingsBoard platform.
+It is a constantly extending resource.
+We encourage our community members to contribute to the Devices Library.
 <br>

 <div class="device-guides">